JakeWharton/ActionBarSherlock/README.md

 The library will automatically use the [native ActionBar][2] implementation on Android 4.0 or later.
 For previous versions which do not include ActionBar, a custom action bar implementation based on the sources of Ice Cream Sandwich will automatically be wrapped around the layout.
-Support for this goes all the way back to Android 2.1.
+This allows you to easily develop an application with an action bar for every version of Android from 2.x and up.

 **See http://actionbarsherlock.com for more information.**

 ![Example Image][3]

-Try out the sample applications on the Android Market: [Feature Demos][4], [Shakespeare][5], and [Styled Action Bar][6].
+Try out the sample applications on the Android Market: [Feature Demos][4], [Fragments][5], and [RoboGuice][6].

 Continuous integration is provided by a CloudBees FOSS Jenkins instance at [jakewharton.ci.cloudbees.com][7].